mgaldieri/PyEvents/README.md

     import pyevents
     from <module> import <events_descriptions>

-    # register all the events described in <events_descriptions>
+    # Register all the events described in <events_descriptions>.
     for evt in dir(<events_descriptions>):
         # skip __builtin__ names
         if evt[:2] != '__':
             events.add_event(evt)

-    (...) later in the code, when a particular state is reached and you wish to dispatch an event signaling it (...)
+    (...)
+Later in the code, when a particular state is reached and you wish to dispatch an event signaling it (...)

     events.fire(<events_descriptions>.<SOME_EVENT>, {'info':'some_info'})